Solar Microgrid in Dhapsung, Nepal

 You can see photos from the project here.
 See our upcoming international volunteer opportunities to travel with purpose and join GRID in bringing solar to rural communities like Dhapsung!

-Please donate today to support our international rural electrification work!
+Please Donate today to support our international rural electrification work!